Providing comprehensive electrical safety inspections, reporting and remedial repair services for domestic properties.

 - Highlight any lack of earthing or bonding.

 Tests are also carried out on wiring and fixed electrical equipment to check that they are safe.
-A schedule of circuits is also provided, which is invaluable for a property.
+EICR Certificates contain important information about the inspection and the electricians that carried it out.

 - for tenanted properties, every 5 years or at each change of occupancy, whichever is sooner